-Using funds provided by the federal government through the CARES Act and resources from the University’s Lynchburg Cares Fund, we will be distributing funds equally to all full-time undergraduates enrolled this spring.
-Additional funds will be distributed to our undergraduates with the most financial need; Pell Grant-eligible work-study students will be paid for all hours not worked due to the pandemic; and graduate assistants will also be paid the remainder of their cash stipends.
+Utilizing funds provided by the federal government through the CARES Act, resources from the University’s Lynchburg Cares Fund, and donations to the Lynchburg Crisis Response Fund, the University distributed funds equally to all full-time undergraduates enrolled in the spring of 2020.
+Additional funds were distributed to undergraduates with the most financial need, undergraduate work-study students were paid for all hours not worked due to the pandemic, and graduate assistants were also paid the remainder of their cash stipends.

-All full-time undergraduate students will receive $350 while undergraduates who are Pell -Grant-eligible will receive an additional $450.
-Unpaid wages for all undergraduate work-study students and all graduate assistants will be administered by the Office of Student Employment and the dean of graduate studies, respectively.
-Please note that international and DACA students are not eligible for federal relief funds.
+All undergraduate students received $350, while Pell Grant-eligible undergraduates received an additional $450.
+Unpaid wages for all undergraduate work-study students and all graduate assistants were administered by the Office of Student Employment and the dean of graduate studies, respectively.
+Please note that international and DACA students were not eligible for federal relief funds.

-The CARES Act, passed by Congress and signed by the president on March 27, provides $987,990 in direct student relief.
-This amount will be supplemented by the Lynchburg Cares Fund and the Crisis Response Fund that was established by the Office of Advancement this spring.
-In March, President Garren authorized a transfer of $50,000 in discretionary funds to the long-standing Lynchburg Cares Fund.
+The CARES Act, passed by Congress and signed by the president on March 27, provided $987,990 in direct student relief.
+This amount was supplemented by the Lynchburg Cares Fund and the Lynchburg Crisis Response Fund that was established by the Office of Advancement this spring.

 Representatives from across the University worked with the Strategic Budget Group to develop this relief plan.
-This pool of federal dollars is mandated to go directly to students.
-Our plan equitably fulfills this federal requirement and supports all of our undergraduate students as well as those graduate assistants impacted by the pandemic.
+This pool of federal dollars was mandated to go directly to students.
+Our plan equitably fulfilled this federal requirement and supports all of our undergraduate students, as well as those graduate assistants impacted by the pandemic.

 In accordance with federal guidelines, the University of Lynchburg acknowledges the following: